UK Drug Driving Roadside Test

 Which drugs are tested for on the UK roadside drug test

-Initially, the police will be using the roadside tests to screen for Cannabis and Cocaine.
+Initially, the police roadside tests were limited to screens for Cannabis and Cocaine.

 If they suspect other drugs have been used they may take the driver to the police station for further tests.
 A positive result on the roadside drug test will result in the driver being taken to the police station for a blood test.